MANSIBAGOHIL/metal-casting-defect-detection/README.md

 ### GC10-DET

 The public GC10-DET dataset contributed approximately 2,294 annotated images across 10 metal-surface defect classes.
 Bounding-box annotations were converted into YOLO-compatible text files.
-Images were resized to 640 × 640 for YOLOv8, while 1024 × 512 crops were used for X-Net segmentation.
+Images were resized to 640 × 640 for YOLOv8, while 1024 × 512 crops were used for X-Net segmentation. you find it or in the [link](https://datasetninja.com/gc10-det)

 ## Models

-Classical classifiers:
+Classical machine-learning pipeline extracts HOG, LBP, GLCM, and statistical features before training the following classifiers:

 - Logistic Regression
 - Decision Tree